joemoose/dungeoneers.d20/docs/equipment.md

 ##  Expedition Equipment

 Most gear has characteristics that affect their use.
+Use your gear to solve challenges creatively and keep your character adventuring.

 - _Bulky_: requires two inventory slots.
 - _Load_: Number of inventory slots available for storing items.